Nolan Hoffman (baseball)

-Nolan Rivers Hoffman (born August 9, 1997) is an American professional baseball pitcher for the Philadelphia Phillies of Major League Baseball (MLB).
-He made his MLB debut in 2025.
+Nolan Rivers Hoffman (born August 9, 1997) is an American professional baseball pitcher for the Kansas City Royals of Major League Baseball (MLB).
+He made his MLB debut in 2025 for the Philadelphia Phillies.

 Career

 Seattle Mariners

 Hoffman graduated from Lincoln Southeast High School in Lincoln, Nebraska.
 He attended Hutchinson Community College in 2016 and 2017 before transferring to Texas A&M University for 2018.
 The Seattle Mariners selected Hoffman in the fifth round (148th overall) of the 2018 Major League Baseball draft.
+He split his first professional season between the rookie-level Arizona League Mariners and Low-A Everett AquaSox.

+Hoffman spent the 2019 season with the Single-A West Virginia Power, posting an 0–1 record and 1.08 ERA with seven strikeouts and four saves in 8 1/3 innings pitched across nine relief appearances.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

+Hoffman returned to action in 2021 with Everett and the Single-A Modesto Nuts.
+In 37 appearances (two starts) for the two affiliates, he posted a combined 1–2 record and 3.53 ERA with 55 strikeouts and six saves over 51 innings of work.

 Baltimore Orioles

+On December 8, 2021, the Baltimore Orioles selected Hoffman from the Mariners in the minor league phase of the Rule 5 draft.
+He split the 2022 season between the rookie-level Florida Complex League Orioles, High-A Aberdeen IronBirds, and Double-A Bowie Baysox.
+In 20 appearances for the three affiliates, Hoffman logged a cumulative 2–2 record and 3.62 ERA with 25 strikeouts across 27 1/3 innings pitched.

-After the 2021 season, the Baltimore Orioles selected Hoffman from the Mariners in Rule 5 draft.
-On May 19, 2023, while with the Double-A Bowie Baysox, Hoffman was part of a combined no-hitter that was thrown against the Altoona Curve.
+On May 19, 2023, while with Double-A Bowie, Hoffman was part of a combined no-hitter that was thrown against the Altoona Curve.
 Chayce McDermott was the starting pitcher for Bowie, with Hoffman and Easton Lucas pitching in relief to seal the no-hit bid.
+He made 32 total appearances split between Bowie and the Triple-A Norfolk Tides, accumulating a 1–2 record and 3.05 ERA with 34 strikeouts and seven saves across 44 1/3 innings pitched.

-On May 3, 2024, Hoffman combined with McDermott and Kaleb Ort to toss another combined no-hitter in a 2-0 away win over the Nashville Sounds as members of the Triple-A Norfolk Tides.
-He became a minor league free agent after the 2024 season.
+On May 3, 2024, Hoffman combined with McDermott and Kaleb Ort to toss another combined no-hitter in a 2-0 away win over the Nashville Sounds as members of Triple-A Norfolk.
+He made 44 total appearances for the Tides (all in relief), registering an 8–3 record and 3.88 ERA with 77 strikeouts and two saves over 58 innings of work.
+Hoffman elected free agency following the season on November 4.